Storme9/vertex_insert/README.md

 Download the files and save them to a location of your choice.

 In Blender, navigate to "Edit", then "Preferences", then "Add-ons", then "Install...".
 Navigate to and select the "vertex_insert.py".

+If you find this add-on valuable, please support me here for 2$: https://storme.gumroad.com/l/cykon